UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

   (x ＝ʲ y) := Σ (z : A) ((z ＝ʸ y) × (z ＝ʸ x)).
 ```

-The Yoneda identity types are [equivalent](foundation-core.equivalences.md) to
+Both the strictly involutive identity types and Yoneda identity types are
+[equivalent](foundation-core.equivalences.md) to the standard identity types but
+satisfy further strict algebraic laws.
+While the strictly involutive identity
+types have a strictly involutive inverse operation and a one-sided unital
-the standard identity types, but have a strictly associative and unital
+concatenation, the Yoneda identity types have a strictly associative two-sided
-concatenation operation.
-We can leverage this and the strictness properties of
+unital concatenation operation.
+We leverage this to define appropriate
-the construction of the strictly involutive identity types to construct
 operations on the computational identity types that satisfy the strict algebraic
 laws